The Best UX Portfolio Website Builders Cover Image

 © Pascal Strasche – Freelance UI/UX Designer, Fair Use

-Pascal Strasche's UX portfolio exemplifies visual harmony and consistency.
-Seamlessly weaving together a palette of well-balanced colors, it captivates the viewer.
-The cohesive design showcases his aesthetic acumen and demonstrates meticulous attention to detail, making it visually pleasing and effectively communicative.
+Pascal Strasche's UX portfolio exemplifies visual harmony and consistency, and seamlessly weaving together a palette of well-balanced colors, it captivates the viewer—with cohesive design showcasing his aesthetic acumen and demonstrating meticulous attention to detail, and so making it visually pleasing and effectively communicative.

 7. Keep it Simple

-When you create your online UX portfolio, think about the essentials of your message.
-Don’t aim to make the most perfect or beautiful website because your online UX portfolio will continually evolve and change.
+Think about the essentials of your message, and don’t aim to make the most perfect or beautiful website, and that’s because your online UX portfolio will continually evolve and change.
 You’ll have to maintain and change the case studies you show regularly, your intro copy, etc.

-You should aim to create and push out a good enough version of your online UX design portfolio rather than wait for months to perfect it.
-Once you’ve published your online UX portfolio, you can spend more time improving it.
-At the same time, you would’ve already had an important asset you can use to apply for jobs.
+Here’s another super-important bit of advice: you should aim to create and push out a good enough version of your online UX design portfolio rather than wait for months to perfect it.
+“Why?” you might ask, “Won’t that harm my chances in the job market if it’s not totally perfect?”
+Well, once you’ve published your online UX portfolio, you can spend more time improving it, and notice that we said “good enough,” which means good enough for the purpose.
+At the same time that you’re tweaking something that’s already good enough, you would’ve already had an important asset you can use to apply for jobs.

 Download Our Template for 7 Design Guidelines to Follow in Your Online UX Portfolio

-We’ve specially created a PDF template with a summary of the 7 essential design guidelines we’ve mentioned above.
+We’ve specially created a PDF template with a summary of the seven essential design guidelines we’ve mentioned above.
 Download yours now:

 Get your free template for “7 Design Guidelines for Your Online UX Design Portfolio”